import1bones/simplex-engine/docs/architect/decision/input_system_solutions.md

 # Input System Architecture Solutions
+## Current Implementation
+- The input system uses pygame as the backend and handles initialization internally.
+This ensures modularity and reduces setup errors.
+Backend can be swapped for future extensibility (e.g., OS hooks, custom event loop).

+## Trade-Offs
+- Using pygame is simple and cross-platform, but adds a dependency and may be heavier than needed for minimal MVP.
+Future trade-off: consider lightweight or platform-specific backends if performance or footprint becomes a concern.
 When adding an input system to simplex-engine, here are two main implementation approaches to consider:

 ## Solution 1: Use a Python Input Library (e.g., `pygame`)